List of Monster High characters: Deuce Gorgon

-Deuce Gorgon (voiced by Yuri Lowenthal in the first two volumes of the web series, Cam Clarke for the first half of Volume 3, Evan Smith for the other half and continuing to Volumes 4 and 5, Tony Revolori in the 2022 TV series, portrayed by Case Walker in the live-action film) is the son of the gorgon Medusa.
+Deuce Gorgon (voiced by Yuri Lowenthal in the first two volumes of the web series, Cam Clarke for the first half of Volume 3, Evan Smith for the other half and continuing to Volumes 4 and 5, Tony Revolori in the 2022 TV series, portrayed by Case Walker in the live-action films) is the son of the gorgon Medusa.
 Like his mother, he has snakes for hair, which he styles in a "snake-hawk".
 He is 16 years old and hopes to get his driver's license soon.
 He is a member of the casketball team.
 He also loves to cook and is quite a skilled chef, but he is too self-conscious to showcase his culinary ability to anyone.
 Deuce inherited his mother's ability to turn people into stone, though he has been able to control the effect so that it lasts for only about twenty-four hours.
 His petrifying stare does not work on gargoyles which he learns by bumping into Rochelle Goyle.
 He takes off his sunglasses only when he talks to her.
 In "Hiss-teria", he reveals that he accidentally petrified his first pet (a dragon named Smokey) when he was a young boy and the effect has lingered to the present day.
 Deuce is dating Cleo, who seems to always find new ways for him to spend all his money on her.
 Despite that, Deuce genuinely loves Cleo and wrote a song to express his feelings for her.
 His pet is a two-tailed rat which he named Perseus after Perseus who Medusa clashed with in her past.
 Understandably, Medusa is not amused.
 His favorite color is neon green, which neon green is the color of his hair and Neon Green eyes.
 His favorite food is "Greek Fusion" (his own creation).
 Deuce's first name is clearly, obviously named after part of Medusa's name by Sander, the "dus" part, such as "Meh-DEUCE-uh".

-In the 2022 reboot he now has 2 moms with Medusa and Lyra.
-Unlike his previous incarnations, this version of Deuce broke up his relationship with Cleo de Nile due to her egocentric behavior.
-In addition, he is Clawdeen Wolf's love interest and wears a hat to hid the snakes on his head.
+In the 2022 reboot, Deuce now has two moms, Medusa and Lyra, with Medusa having very high expectations for him to succeed in school.
+He also has six older sisters.
+He wears a hat to hide the snakes on his head, each of which can now speak and embody the seven sins.
+Unlike his previous incarnations, this version of Deuce is not in a romantic relationship with Cleo de Nile, as they broke up deciding they are better as friends.

+In the live-action films, he is stated to be the first gorgon to attend Monster High and that other monsters fear gorgons because of their snake venom and stone stares, so he covers his hair in a cap from which the snakes occasionally slip out, and he wears sunglasses at all times to protect others.
+In the first film, he broke up with Cleo over the summer due to her egocentric behavior and is Clawdeen Wolf's love interest.